projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 3. `git push`

 <div ><h3>Common Errors When Updating Your Remote Repository</h3></div>
-<b><i>Please make sure you have the correct access rights and the repository exists.</i></b>
+<b><i>1.
+Please make sure you have the correct access rights and the repository exists.</i></b>

 You are likely receiving this error because:
-1. You don't have the required access rights.
+a.
+You don't have the required access rights.
-2. You are pushing to a wrong repository (check its URL).
+b.
+You are pushing to a wrong repository (check its URL).

 <div align=center><h3>Bash and Aliases</h3></div>